GSG-K3/next-js-workshop/docs/Pages.md

   it's there :fire: just as easy as that

-### for the Link let's add a button that return us to home page
+### for the Link let's add a button that returns us to home page
 #### in the about page :
 - import Link
 ```js